EhsanPeymani/DataLoggingApp/README.md

 This limitation comes from the fact that LabVIEW only allows executables on the same runtime to share read/write access to TDMS files.
 See [here](https://forums.ni.com/t5/LabVIEW/Is-it-allowed-read-TDMS-file-while-there-is-a-reference-open-to/td-p/1436632) and [here](https://forums.ni.com/t5/LabVIEW/Dr-Damien-s-Development-Running-Top-Level-VIs-III-Launching/m-p/1004721).

+See [Data Viewer - Wiki page](https://github.com/EhsanPeymani/DataLoggingApp/wiki/Data-Viewer) for details on this part.

 # SV Creation Wizard